 Filtering of certain information

 There are many questionable websites that spread misleading and dangerous health information online.
 I never say their names, because I don’t want to send them traffic.
 When I want to refer to them, I usually rephrase their names (eg “naturalholistichealthmagictherapy.com”.
-Similarly, if you include link to such a site in a comment, I will remove it and replace it with a Do Not Link or with non-hyperlinked text.
+Similarly, if you include link to such a site in a comment, I will remove it and replace it with an indirect link or with non-hyperlinked text.